 As a result, School District 189 uses data for decision-making, state and federal reporting requirements, and technology integration.

 Illinois State Standards require teachers to incorporate the use of technology into their instructional practices and national technology standards charge school districts to ensure their students are digitally literate.
 Rooted in Common Core, our district’s curriculum adoptions require teachers to use technology in instruction, while all of our state and national assessments are computer-based.
 Therefore, the need for effective uses of educational technology and data metrics that meet national and state standards is extremely important for our district.

 School District 189 has made access to technology and investments in educational technologies a priority.
 Our district continues to build the capacity of students and teachers with a focus on college and career readiness, student achievement, and excellence.

 Educational Technology Initiatives:

 Techie Tuesdays and Wired Wednesdays - Monthly technology professional development is provided after school based on the need for ongoing technology training sessions for teachers in School District 189.
 Teachers learn new instructional technology strategies and receive CPDU credits.

-Technology Leader Program - From the technology integration data collected in the 2015-2016 school year, teachers who have a high level of mastery with the use of technology in the classroom were identified as Technology Leader Teachers in each school.
+Technology Leader Program - Teachers who have a high level of mastery with the use of technology in the classroom were identified as Technology Leader Teachers in each school.
 Technology Leader Teachers receive paid professional development, a district-issued laptop for instructional use, and a stipend for the year funded by the Educator Equity Grant.